siderolabs/talos/website/content/v1.0/introduction/quickstart.md

 description: "A short guide on setting up a simple Talos Linux cluster locally with Docker."
 ---

-There are two easy ways to try out Talos Linux.
-Instructions for each are detailed below.

-## Katacoda Sandbox

-First, you can explore a sandbox environment hosted on Katacoda.
-This approach has the benefit of having no prerequisites and being a bit more guided, so you can quickly learn how to interact with a cluster.

-Please visit Katacoda [here](https://katacoda.com/siderolabs/scenarios/talos-intro) to try it out.

 ## Local Docker Cluster

-Another easy way to try Talos is by using the CLI (`talosctl`) to create a cluster on a machine with `docker` installed.
+The easiest way to try Talos is by using the CLI (`talosctl`) to create a cluster on a machine with `docker` installed.

 ### Prerequisites